Clinical trials (also known as clinical studies or research protocols) are studies designed to find new and better ways to treat patients with cancer.

 Treatment protocols for cancer are being developed every day, giving patients renewed hope and the ability to live longer, stronger lives.
 Atrium Medical Center and many of its physicians continue to be actively involved in clinical trials.

-The cancer-related clinical trials are supported through the Dayton Clinical Oncology Program (DCOP), which is a National Cancer Institute (NCI)-funded program providing prevention, cancer control, and treatment trials for most types of cancer.
+Cancer-related clinical trials are supported through the Dayton Clinical Oncology Program (DCOP), which is a National Cancer Institute (NCI)-funded program providing prevention, cancer control and treatment trials for most types of cancer.

 Cancer specialists at Atrium may encourage patients to participate in a clinical trial so they can benefit from new or emerging treatments.
-Our staff's access to the results of those trials helps determine new strategies for patients not responding to more traditional regimens.
+Our staff's access to clinical trial results helps determine new strategies for patients not responding to more traditional treatments.
 Some clinical trials also focus on preventive approaches to specific cancers, including skin cancer and breast cancer.